-- Expectations include but are not limited to: (Reference the Competency forms in Appendix C) - Obtain malpractice insurance. - Complete training in Mandated Reporting. - Assume the range of responsibilities and roles engaged in by counselors in the role for which they are training (e.g., School Counselor). - Perform assigned duties in a manner which recognizes, respects, and appropriately responds to student diversity and maintains the highest professional standards/professionalism and knowledge of professional ethics.

-- Actively utilize and participate in the supervisory and seminar experience, and to bring any serious issues to the immediate attention of their on-site supervisor and BSU instructor/supervisor. - Timely completion and submission of all required paperwork each semester to BSU seminar instructor. - Complete a Site and Site Supervisor evaluation at the end of the semester.
+- Expectations include but are not limited to: (Reference the Competency forms in Appendix C) - Obtain malpractice insurance. - Complete Mandated 51A Reporting training. - Complete Chapter 260 training. - Assume the range of responsibilities and roles engaged in by school counselors in the role for which they are training - Perform assigned duties in a manner which recognizes, respects, and appropriately responds to client diversity and maintains the highest professional standards/professionalism and knowledge of professional ethics. - Actively utilize and participate in the supervisory and seminar experience, and to bring any serious issues to the immediate attention of their on-site supervisor and BSU instructor/supervisor. - Timely completion and submission of all required paperwork each semester to BSU seminar instructor. - Complete a Site and Site Supervisor evaluation at the end of the semester.